 - Official Development Assistance (ODA) appropriation for 2018-2021 : Funding for New Zealand's ODA is provided via multi-year appropriations.
-The current three-year funding period ends on 30 June 2018. s9(2)(f)(iv) - Hosting Asia-Pacific Economic Cooperation in 2021 early Cabinet decisions : New Zealand will host Asia-Pacific Economic Cooperation (APEC)1 in 2021.
+The current three-year funding period ends on 30 June 2018.
+The current amount of the appropriation is considered a baseline that would be rolled over to the new three-year period at approximately the same level.
+Should the Government wish to consider an increased appropriation in Budget 2018, processes to advance this would need to commence in the next few weeks. - Hosting Asia-Pacific Economic Cooperation in 2021 early Cabinet decisions

+New Zealand will host Asia-Pacific Economic Cooperation (APEC)2 in 2021.
 This culminates in "Leaders Week" from 8-14 November 2021.
 You will receive early advice on a cross-agency budget bid for Budget 2018 and on other matters requiring decision (including by Cabinet) to enable preparations for our hosting to continue in 2018 and beyond. - World Expo hosting rights : A decision on which candidate country (Argentina, Poland or the United States) New Zealand will support for the 2022 World Expo hosting rights needs to be taken before a meeting in Paris on 14-15 November.
 Ahead of the meeting, we will provide you with advice on the pros and cons of each candidate. - United Nations resolutions and international elections : The United Nations General Assembly runs from October to December.
 While most resolutions are adopted by consensus or are non-controversial, a number of resolutions on contentious issues (Middle East, human rights, and security and disarmament) will be voted on.
 Elections to the International Maritime Organization, the UN Education, Science and Cultural Organization (UNESCO) Executive Board and World Heritage Committee, the International Criminal Court, and International Court of Justice will also take place in November and December and will require voting positions.
 We would want to discuss New Zealand's position with you prior to sensitive or contentious issues being put to a vote. - International Criminal Court : The Assembly of States Parties of the International Criminal Court meeting will take place in New York 3-14 December.
 The meeting will elect judges to the court.
 The other key focus will be steps to activate the Court's jurisdiction over the crime of aggression.
 A significant difference of view has emerged amongst States Parties on the legal interpretation of the crime of aggression.
 We will provide you with advice on this issue and New Zealand's proposed position in advance of the meeting.

-1 APEC member economies are Australia, Brunei Darussalam, Canada, Chile, China, Hong Kong China, Indonesia, Japan, Korea, Malaysia, Mexico, New Zealand, Papua New Guinea, Peru, the Philippines, Russia, Singapore, Chinese Taipei, Thailand, the United States and Viet Nam.
+APEC member economies are Australia, Brunei Darussalam, Canada, Chile, China, Hong Kong China, Indonesia, Japan, Korea, Malaysia, Mexico, New Zealand, Papua New Guinea, Peru, the Philippines, Russia, Singapore, Chinese Taipei, Thailand, the United States and Viet Nam.